mtiluk/Potok/readme.md

 **Potok** is a self-hosted, CLI-based tool for backing up and syncing [Obsidian](https://obsidian.md/) vaults with end-to-end encryption.
 Your notes stay yours — the server never sees your passwords or unencrypted data.

+For more detail, check out the docs [Potok Docs](https://potok-docs.vercel.app/)

 ## Features

 - **End-to-End Encryption** — Vaults are encrypted locally before leaving your device.
 The server only stores encrypted data.